Chart Color Schemes

 An assessment of population growth drivers in Bell Post Hill reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, as of Nov 2025 the Bell Post Hill statistical area (Lv2) has an estimated population of around 5,012.
-This reflects a decrease of 71 people since the 2021 Census, which reported a population of 5,083 people.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since Feb 2026, the suburb of Bell Post Hill's population is estimated at around 5,013.
+This reflects a decrease of 70 people (1.4%) since the 2021 Census, which reported a population of 5,083 people.
 The change is inferred from the resident population of 4,906, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 21 validated new addresses since the Census date.
-This level of population equates to a density ratio of 839 persons per square kilometer, which is relatively in line with averages seen across areas assessed by AreaSearch.
-Population growth for the area was primarily driven by overseas migration during recent periods.
+This level of population equates to a density ratio of 839 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+Population growth for the suburb was primarily driven by overseas migration during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusted employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Considering these projections, the Bell Post Hill (SA2) is expected to expand by 1,079 persons to 2041, reflecting an increase of 23.1% in total over the 17 years.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
+Examining future trends, an above median population growth is projected for locations outside capital cities, with the suburb expected to grow by 1,092 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 23.1% over the 17 years.

 Frequently Asked Questions - Population